apache/fury-site/docs/guide/rust/troubleshooting.md

 Confirm that:

-- Every concrete dynamic target is registered through the matching structural, union, or manual serializer API.
+- Every concrete dynamic target is registered through the matching structural, union, or custom serializer API.
 - The same ID or name mapping is reused on the deserialize side.

-For external-type serialization, register the selected external structural or manual serializer, not its third-party target:
+For external-type serialization, register the selected external structural or custom serializer, not its third-party target:

 ```rust
 fory.register::<UserSerializer>(100)?;